iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 | 5     | Supported supported protocol versions                                                                                       | byte array (Little Endian) | 1 - 32           |

 #### Transaction Gossip
 Contains the tx data and a hash of a requested tx.
-Encodes 5 trits in a byte.
+The data is encoded with 5 trits in a byte (`t5b1`).
 If the requested hash corresponds to the hash of the tx data, the receiving node is instructed to send back a random tip.
 The total size of this message varies between 341-1653 bytes due to signature message fragment compaction.

 ##### Signature Message Fragment Compaction